Azure/clds/devdoc/lru_cache_requirements.md

 - put(key3, value3)
   - Head -> Node (key2) -> Node (key3) (`key1` is evicted)

+Note: The `size` of the value needs to be precalculated in terms of the `capacity` mentioned at the creation of the cache.

 **SRS_LRU_CACHE_13_023: [** If `lru_handle` is `NULL`, then `lru_cache_put` shall fail and return `LRU_CACHE_PUT_ERROR`. **]**